ng-consult/ng1-server/README.md

 - It is quicker to develop a website from scratch with Angular than traditional Server Side technologies
 - You don't have to change your existing code base to make an existing AngularJS app work.
-- Your website, once the page loaded, will behave as a web application - which means a much richer user experience
+- Your website, once the page loaded, will behave as a web application - which means a significant faster richer user experience

 ##Cons